Kathryn Merteuil

 Kathryn Merteuil is a fictional character from the Cruel Intentions franchise, created for it by Roger Kumble based on the Marquise Isabelle de Merteuil from Pierre Choderlos de Laclos's 1782 novel Les Liaisons dangereuses.

 Merteuil serves as the primary antagonist of the franchise.
 The character was first portrayed by Sarah Michelle Gellar in Cruel Intentions (1999).
 Gellar briefly reprised the role in 2016 in an unaired pilot for a potential sequel television series that was passed on by NBC.
 A younger version of the character was portrayed by Amy Adams in the direct-to-video prequel film Cruel Intentions 2 (2000).
-Merteuil is also one of the protagonist in the jukebox musical adaptation of the first film, a role originated by Katie Stevens and later portrayed by various actresses over time.
+Merteuil is also one of the protagonists in the jukebox musical adaptation of the first film, a role originated by Katie Stevens and later portrayed by various actresses over time.

 Storylines

 Cruel Intentions

 In the film, Kathryn is wealthy, beautiful and popular, part of the Upper East Side's social elite.
-Portrayed as a manipulative mastermind who uses and destroys people for her own amusement, she is also depicted as being addicted to cocaine, which she hides in her rosary, and it is suggested that she suffers from bulimia.
+Portrayed as a manipulative mastermind who uses and destroys people for her own amusement, she is also depicted as being addicted to cocaine, which she hides in her rosary, and it is suggested that she has bulimia.
 She hides her true nature behind the facade of a deeply religious model student, fooling everyone she knows, except for her equally narcissistic step-brother Sebastian Valmont (Ryan Phillippe) and ex-boyfriend Court Reynolds (Charlie O'Connell).
 Kathryn shows signs of sociopathic and callous behaviour, treating the death of her supposedly "beloved" step-brother with cold disdain, and gleefully enjoying destroying his life, as well as those of the people she perceives as threats or inferior to her.
 She has a strong superiority complex, but the extent of her interest in Sebastian is left ambiguous.
 Kathryn is the archetypal "ice princess" whose opulent bedroom is a cold, dark lair decorated in royal blue and silver with crystal embellishments.
 When she's not wearing black, gray or other dark, muted colors, she occasionally wears icy blue.

 In the film, she's first seen discussing her prep school with Mrs. Caldwell (Christine Baranski) and her daughter, Cecile (Selma Blair).
 Kathryn promises Mrs. Caldwell that she will look out for the sheltered and naive Cecile.
 However, she reveals to Sebastian that her real intention is to use Cecile to take revenge on Court, who had dumped her for Cecile.
 Kathryn asks Sebastian to seduce Cecile, yet he refuses as he is planning to seduce virgin Annette Hargrove (Reese Witherspoon), the daughter of their school's new headmaster.
 The two make a wager: Kathryn believes he cannot get Annette to bed, yet Sebastian believes he can.
 If Kathryn wins, she gets Sebastian's vintage Jaguar XK140; if Sebastian wins, Kathryn will have sex with him and she tells him "He can put it anywhere" a sexual reference meaning he can do anything he wants to her during the sex session.